ProzorroUKR/openprocurement.api/docs/source/standard/framework_qualification.rst

    string

    :`pending`:
-      If :code:`qualificationType` is :code:`electronicCatalogue`, then in this status any fields of submission can be changed.
+      If :code:`qualificationType` is :code:`electronicCatalogue`, then in this status can be uploaded documents and changed status.
    :`active`:
       If :code:`qualificationType` is :code:`electronicCatalogue`, in this status creates qualification object and set :code:`qualificationID`.
    :`unsuccessful`: